 Darrell J. Jordan, lyric baritone, has been praised for his expressive vocalism and "appealingly sung" voice (Chicago Tribune), and has been called "the star of the show" (Columbia Heart Beat).
 His extensive repertoire spans from early renaissance music to new, modern compositions.
-Originally from St. Louis, Missouri, he holds a Bachelor of Arts degree in both psychology and music and a Master's of Music in voice performance from the University of Missouri.
+Originally from St. Louis, Missouri, he holds a Bachelor of Arts degree in both Psychology and Music and a Master's of Music in Voice Performance from the University of Missouri.
 Recent vocal instruction has been from Ann Harrell and Steven Tharp.
-He is an active recitalist and concert soloist, his recent solo engagements include Vaughan Williams' Hodie and Orff's Carmina Burana with Missouri S&T and the Rolla Choral Arts Society, Handel's Messiah with Columbia's Civic Orchestra, and Beethoven's Fantasia in c minor, Op.
+In demand as a recitalist and concert soloist, his recent solo engagements include Vaughan Williams' Hodie and Orff's Carmina Burana with Missouri S&T and the Rolla Choral Arts Society, Handel's Messiah with Columbia's Civic Orchestra, Mozart's Coronation Mass, and Beethoven's Fantasia in c minor, Op.
 80 with the University of Missouri Philharmonic.
-He has also appeared with Winter Opera Saint Louis, Haymarket Opera Company, and has been a performer for the Amherst Early Music Festival, the Institute for 17th Century Music in New York City.
+He has also appeared with Winter Opera Saint Louis, Haymarket Opera Company, and has been a performer for the Amherst Early Music Festival, the Institute for 17th Century Music, and Odyssey Chamber Music Series.
 Previous roles have been Count Almaviva from Le nozze di Figaro, Guglielmo from Così fan tutte, Dandini from La Cenerentola, and Papageno from The Magic Flute.
-He has won both the Upper Voice and Graduate Voice divisions at MMTA, and has twice received Honorable Mention at NATS in the Graduate Division, has been selected as a national semi-finalist in the young artist division for the prestigious Orpheus Vocal Competition, and has been a national finalist in The American Prize Vocal Competition.
+He has won both the Upper Voice and Graduate Voice divisions at MMTA, has twice received Honorable Mention at NATS in the Graduate Division, has been selected as a national semi-finalist in the young artist division for the prestigious Orpheus Vocal Competition, and has been a national finalist in The American Prize Vocal Competition.

-Mr. Jordan is a member of Missouri Music Teacher Association (MMTA), National Associate of Teachers of Singing (NATS), Pi Kappa Lambda, an alumnus of the music fraternity, Phi Mu Alpha Sinfonia, and is a McNair Scholar.
-Jordan is a staff singer at Sacred Heart Catholic Church in Columbia, Mo. and also serves on the music faculty as an Adjunct Professor of Music at the University of Missouri, the Swinney Conservatory of Music at Central Methodist University and Columbia College.
+Mr. Jordan is a member of Missouri Music Teacher Association (MMTA), National Association of Teachers of Singing (NATS), and Pi Kappa Lambda, in addition to being a McNair Scholar.
+He is currently a staff singer at the Sacred Heart Catholic Church in Columbia, Missouri.
+Mr. Jordan also serves on the music faculty as an Assistant Adjunct Professor of Music at the University of Missouri, the Swinney Conservatory of Music at Central Methodist University, and Columbia College.
 In addition to his teaching responsibilities, he is also the business manager for the Columba Chorale.
 Mr. Jordan is a member of the professional early music ensemble, Pro-Arte Saint-Louis, and recently co-founded the new vocal chamber ensemble, Vox Nova.
-He has held master classes for high schools in Missouri and is an adjudicator for local, statewide, and regional vocal competitions.
+He has held master classes for Columbia College, various high schools in Missouri, and is an adjudicator for local, statewide, and regional vocal competitions in Missouri and Kansas.